 Avoid relying on your understanding of spoken directions.
 Get a good map to use as a visual aid when you ask - but make sure your informant knows where you are to start.

-Greek is an inflected language - which means that the tone and accent of the words change their meanings.
+Greek Language is an inflected language - which means that the tone and accent of the words change their meanings.
 If you mispronounce something, even words that look or sound alike to you, many Greeks truly will not understand what you meant.
 They are not being difficult; they really don't mentally classify their words that way.
 Getting nowhere?
 Try emphasizing a different syllable and have directions and names written down whenever possible.

 Print this short guide and bring it with you to Crete - don't worry how you sound, what your accent is like, any attempt by a visitor to speak but one word in Greek is always appreciated.